wultra/powerauth-mobile-sdk/docs/Migration-from-1.9-to-2.0.md

   - `IPersistActivationListener` callback interface:
     - `onPersistActivationFailed()` method now receives `Throwable` instead of `PowerAuthErrorException`.
 You can also expect `FailedApiException` and similar exceptions if communication with the server failed.

+  - `IDataSignatureListener` callback interface is deprecated, use API method that takes `IDigitalSignatureListener` listener at input.

+  - `IJwtSignatureListener` callback interface is deprecated, use API method that takes `IJwsSignatureListener` listener at input.

   - `IGenerateTokenHeaderListener` callback interface:
     - `onGenerateTokenHeaderSucceeded()` method now receives `PowerAuthHttpHeader` object.